 Forth Valley Sensory Centre

 We have loads of volunteering opportunities and we are always on the lookout for new volunteers to support our work here at the Centre.

 There is no need to have previous experience of working with people who have a sensory impairment; appropriate training will be given where needed, including an introduction to sign language.
 All we do ask is that you have great people skills and a willingness to learn!

-We have specific opportunities for volunteers throughout the Centre, including; drivers, sighted guides, café helpers and assistance maintaining our sensory garden alongside our day to day opportunities.
+We have specific opportunities for volunteers throughout the Centre, including; drivers and sighted guides alongside our day to day opportunities.